-Orchestras she has performed alongside in turn include Poland’s National Philharmonic Orchestra and Sinfonia Varsovia, the BBC Orchestra, the Orchestre de la Suisse Romande, and Leipzig-based Rundfunkorchester, the orchestra of the Théâtre du Capitole de Toulouse, the Rochester Symphony Orchestra and the Tokyo Symphony Orchestra.
-On these or other occasions, she has appeared under the baton of such renowned conductors as J. Semkow, M. Plasson, J. Maksymiuk, K. Akiyama, J. Kaspszyk, W. Michniewski, H. Kuroiwa, B. Aprea, J. Błaszczyk, B. Wordsworth, A. Gerecz, H. Neumann and K. Teuch.
+Orchestras she has performed alongside in turn include Poland’s National Philharmonic Orchestra and Sinfonia Varsovia, the BBC Orchestra, the Orchestre de la Suisse Romande, and Leipzig-based Rundfunkorchester, the orchestra of the Théâtre du Capitole de Toulouse, Orchestre Lamoureux, Ensemble Orchestral de Paris, Cremlin Chamber Orchestra, Gewandhaus, the Rochester Symphony Orchestra and the Tokyo Symphony Orchestra.
+On these or other occasions, she has appeared under the baton of such renowned conductors as J. Semkow, M. Plasson, J. Maksymiuk, K. Akiyama, H. Kuroiwa, Y. Tezuka, J. Kaspszyk, W. Michniewski, M. Smolij, J. Swoboda, B. Aprea, J. Błaszczyk, B. Woodsworth, A. Gerecz, H. Neumann, K. Teuch, V. Kazandijev and K. Goleminow.

 Ewa Osinska has participated in many international festivals, including Festival International Echternach in Luxembourg, with the Sinfonia Varsovia orchestra; the Andorra Festival with the aforesaid Théâtre du Capitole de Toulouse orchestra; the Beijing Chopin Festival with the national symphony orchestra; Mexico’s Sala Beethoven Festival in Monterrey and Festival Internacional Cervantino in Guanajuatos; and in other festivals held in Washington, Miami, Nohant-Vic, Palma de Mallorca, Alicante, Valencia, Słupsk, Duszniki and in Chuansha International Piano Festival 2016 in Beijing.